WACK (music company): 2018: Empire's debut and Pedro

-2019: Bis' third generation and formation of two new groups
+2019: Bis' third generation, Carry Loose and Mameshiba no Taigun

-On March 30, 2019, WACK's founder announced that he would be holding auditions for Bis' third generation.
+On March 30, 2019, WACK Audition Camp 2019 concluded with two successful participants joining WACK and one Wagg member being promoted to a group.
+Terayama Yufu later known as Now Empire joined Empire, Cent Chihiro no Imouto later known as Naayu joined Wagg, and Wagg member Naruha joined Gang Parade.
+It was also announced that Pedro had signed with EMI Records and that the second generation of Bis would disband on May 11, with the intention of auditions for a third generation to be held.

 The second generation of Bis disbanded on May 11 with a concert at Akasaka Blitz.

 On April 10, WACK's third shuffle unit, Bully Idol, a parody of Billie Idle, released their version of "Soshite, Mata...".

+The line-up for the third generation of Bis was revealed on June 11.

 On June 19, a new idol group was announced under the temporary name Curry Rouxz, the group would consist of former Bis members Pan Luna Leafy and Yuina Empire, and Wagg trainee Uruu Ru.
-Auditions for a fourth member were held and a fourth member Yumeka Naukana? was added to the line-up, which would be named Carry Loose.
+Auditions for a fourth member were held and eventually Yumeka Naukana? was added to the line-up, which would be named Carry Loose.
 They released their eponymous debut album on October 22.

 The third generation of Bis debuted on August 14, with the album Brand-new idol Society, sharing its name with the first generation of Bis' debut album.

 From November to December, WACK documented the audition process of forming a new group through the survival reality show, Monster Idol, which aired on TBS' Wednesday's Downtown.
 The group's name, Mameshiba no Taigun, debut single "Restart", and final four member line-up was finalised on December 18.
 Although a fifth member was added on December 25.